Feeding your Labrador puppy can be deceptively difficult. Popular feeding options include kibble, wet food, raw food, and home-cooked puppy food.

 If you haven’t brought your puppy home yet, make sure you get a diet sheet from the breeder, and feed her with the same brand for at least a week or two.

-Of course, many owners feel that their puppy has a dull diet and want to add some variety.
+Of course, many owners feel that their they are feeding their Labrador puppy a dull diet and want to add some variety.

 Adding Variety To Your Puppy’s Diet